 - 1/2 tsp vanilla extract

 - 1/2 tsp almond extract

-When the dough has hardened roll it out on parchment paper, I use cling wrap to cover the top of the dough as I roll it out so that it does not stick to the rolling pin, I don't use extra flour.
+Roll out the dough onto parchment paper, I use cling wrap to cover the top of the dough as I roll it out so that it does not stick to the rolling pin.
+Do not use extra flour to roll the dough.

-Bake cookies for 12 – 14 minutes at 350F on a parchment lined baking sheet. (do not use wax paper)
+Bake cookies for 12 – 14 minutes at 350°F on a parchment lined baking sheet. (do not use wax paper)

-Allow to cool on baking sheet, the cookies will firm up once cooled.
+Allow cookies to cool on baking sheet, the cookies will firm up more when cooled.

-When they are fully cooled they are ready for decorating.
+When they are fully cooled they are ready for decorating with royal icing.

-1. I bake by weight using a digital kitchen scale as I find that gives the most consistent results, especially when baking gluten free, the cup measures are approximate as not all gluten free flours are weigh the same cup for cup.
+Weigh your ingredients – I bake by weight using a digital kitchen scale as I find that gives the most consistent results especially when baking gluten free.
+Cup measures are approximate as not all gluten free flours are weigh the same cup for cup.

-One cup of your gluten free flour blend may not weigh the same as my flour blend, all the commercially available blends have different mixes and ratios of flour in them.
-I’ve weighed cups of different blends of flour and noted that a cup of gluten free flour can vary in weight from 125g up to as much as 170g depending on how you scoop it, and what type of mix you use.
+Gluten Free Flour – One cup of your gluten free flour blend may not weigh the same as my flour blend, all commercially available blends have different mixes and ratios of flour.
+I’ve weighed cups of different blends of flour, a cup of gluten free flour can vary in weight from 125g up to as much as 170g depending on how you scoop it, and what type of mix you use.
 You can see how this could drastically alter the outcome of a recipe.
 I have based my cup measures assuming that a cup of gluten free flour would be an average of 130g per cup.
 You cannot substitute a gluten free flour blend for either almond, coconut or other nut flours, they will not work in this recipe.